Skip to main content

 Shorthands

 There are a number of single-letter shorthands for the common cases of matching digits, letters, or other characters and symbols.
-These shorthands are:
+These shorthands are as follows.

 Shorthand